Emma Tate

+Emma Tate is a British voice actress who has worked in various animated films, television shows and video games.

 Career

-Tate's acting debut came in a 1991 episode of The Bill and from 1999, she commenced work in voice acting, mainly in children's programmes, starting with the U.S. version of Bob the Builder and also on Dream Street, voicing Half-Pint the milk float.
+Tate debuted in a 1991 episode of The Bill and from 1999, she commenced work in voice acting, mainly in children's programmes, starting with the U.S. version of Bob the Builder and also on Dream Street, voicing Half-Pint the milk float.
 In 2006, Emma began to voice Perfect Peter in the TV adaptation of Francesca Simon's book Horrid Henry.

 In 2010, she began to appear with Horrid Henry co-star Joanna Ruiz in Everything's Rosie, voicing the main characters.
 Ruiz voices the title character while Tate voices Raggles the rabbit.
 In the 2013 video game Broken Sword 5: The Serpent's Curse, she voices the female lead Nicole Collard and other minor roles.
 She also provided voices for the Warcraft expansion Battle for Azeroth in 2018.